MateusLima2801/ObjectTracking_DepthReinforcement/README.md

    - Parallelize depth estimation of images
 - do a grid for calculate hyperparameters: confiance threshold, distance threshold, tracking weights(most important analysis)
 - improve detection (change from yolo to RetinaNet model)(done) Noticed better confidence scores for the bounding boxes
+- calculate standard deviation of metrics for normalizing the cost matrixes

 ## Tune the weights
 Use ground truth annotations to calculate the errors in metrics (depth, posiition, features) between the same object in different frames and divide an equipotent weight for the standard deviation over this errors.
 Each weight would be divided by the standard deviation calculated for its metric over a set of sequences.